 More disposal solutions: Visit the permanent collection site

 For south King County residents, the Auburn Wastemobile is a convenient alternative for disposing of household hazardous waste.
-It is located in the northwest parking lot of The Outlet Collection (formerly the Auburn SuperMall), 1101 Outlet Collection Dr., SW, near Sports Authority.
-It operates every Saturday and Sunday from 10 a.m. to 5 p.m.
+It is located in the northwest parking lot of The Outlet Collection, 1101 Outlet Collection Dr., SW, next to the loading dock and Nordstrom Rack.